 The FCA has published a new webpage to help firms apply COCON and FIT in preparation for the new non-financial misconduct rules which come into effect on 1 September 2026.
-This highlights new Handbook guidance (PS25/23) aimed to assist fims in applying the new rules, first published in December (see further here).
+This highlights new Handbook guidance (PS25/23) aimed to assist firms in applying the new rules, first published in December (see further here).

 The FCA is encouraging firms to use the run-up to September to consider whether they need to update their approach to: